Skip to main content

 Best for: WVU students and research needs

-Frontier Fiber delivers symmetrical speeds up to 5 Gbps in expanding Morgantown neighborhoods, particularly near WVU campus and newer developments in Suncrest.
+Frontier Fiber delivers symmetrical speeds up to 5 Gbps in expanding Morgantown neighborhoods, particularly near WVU campus.
+Newer developments in Suncrest.
 Plans include unlimited data with no annual contracts.
 Frontier's fiber network supports university research demands and heavy streaming, though availability remains concentrated in select areas compared to widespread cable coverage across the metro.

 Xfinity